maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_5.md

 I.e., if the student puts in the model answer they should pass the first node (checks if they have integrated correctly) and pass the second node (tests that their answer is factored) and end up with a score of 1 and no penalty.

 Note that the input is evaluated before the test is conducted.
-Students are not allowed to enter the variable  `ta` because it is a teacher-defined variable, however the evaluated form, fx.  `(x-1)^(-3)`, is an allowed input.
+Students are not allowed to enter the variable  `ta` because it is a teacher-defined variable, however the evaluated form, fx.  `-1*(x-1)^(-3)+c`, is an allowed input.
 For each test case, you can see the un-evaluated input under `Test input`, and the actual input tested under `Value entered`.

-The test will automatically run on all deployed variants.
-You can also do this manually by clicking on  `Run all tests on all deployed variants` .
+You can run the test on all deployed versions by clicking on  `Run all tests on all deployed variants` .

 You can add as many tests as you think is needed, and it is usually a sensible idea to add one for each case you anticipate.
 Add in another test case for

 ```
-ans1 = int(p,x)
+ans1 = int(exp,x)
 score = 0
 penalty = 0.1
 answernote = prt1-1-F